-We will enter into an agency agreement with the Agents with respect to the Units being offered by us.
-For a description of the terms of the agency agreement, see "Underwriting" in the U.S. Prospectus.
+We will enter into an agency agreement with the Agents with respect to the Units being offered by us (the "Agency Agreement").
+For a description of the terms of the Agency Agreement, see "Underwriting" in the U.S. Prospectus.
 This section supplements the disclosure contained under "Underwriting" in the U.S. Prospectus.